The Golden City enchants visitors from all over the world.

 - Book your accommodation near a subway station or a tram stop.
 That way, even if you stay far from all the attractions, you can easily reach them.
 Besides, prices drop significantly the further away from the Old Town you book.

 - Avoid staying in the Old Town.
-Even if you want to be close to most landmarks, better fight the urge to book an accommodation in the historic center of Prague, Staré Město.
+Even if you want to be close to most landmarks, better fight the urge to book accommodation in the historic center of Prague, Staré Město.
 The rooms are often small and overpriced, plus the street noise will disturb your sleep.

 - Choose from these lovely neighborhoods for an affordable and enjoyable stay: